Compare Payment Gateway Quotes

 Types of payment processors

-Payment gateways like WorldPay are designed for businesses that need to accept payments on the go.
-They offer portable card readers that connect to mobile devices which allow for transactions anywhere.
+Payment gateways like WorldPay are designed for businesses which need to accept remote payments.
+They offer combined payment processor and gateway services, along with physical card machines for physical transactions.
+They often provide portable card readers which can be connected to mobile devices to process transactions anywhere.

-Before choosing a payment processor, make sure you follow the following considerations.
+When choosing a payment processor, make sure you consider the following things:

 Smart tip: Consider the volume of transactions your business processes and see which fee structure suits you the most.
 E.g. the percentage structure or the fixed transaction fee structure.